RaoufMoussaEmbarek/Doctor-appointment-booking/README.md

 - Availability is revalidated server-side
 - Backend ignores any client-side manipulation

+v2 update:
+-data base integeration
+-DDD archetecture implementation
+-interface optimisation

 ## How to Run

 ### Backend
-cd backend
+data base:
+docker compose up -d (or any PostgreSQL instance) #the data base will be created auto using flyway and migration with 3 users to login and 3 doctors to choose from cd backend
 ./mvnw spring-boot:run